Bambu Lab X1 Carbon 3D Printer (AMS Compatible w/ X1 Carbon Combo)

 Settings Section (15)

-Bambu Lab X1 interface showing account login, Wi-Fi, SD card storage, firmware, print calibration, toolbox, and settings options.
+Bambu Lab X1 control panel interface showing account login, Wi-Fi status, SD card storage, firmware version, print calibration, toolbox, and settings options.

 Includes account management, Wi-Fi, SD card formatting, firmware updates, and calibrations: